 Fujita Ryu, who received the ball, commented on his experience at close range, "I think it's a cut.
 I think it's useful.
 It feels like it stretches out halfway through, and the trajectory is similar to a straight shot, and then it comes in with a snap at the end.
 It's fast."

-In the past, there have been examples of breaking ball that have become synonymous with great pitcher being born from this kind of playful spirit.
-"What do you think would be good?" was immediately asked of a Ham Fighters reporter who was pitching naming ideas.
-This could be the first step towards a "magic ball."
-(Kato Hiroshi)
+In the past, some of breaking ball that became synonymous with great pitcher were born from such playful ideas.
+The reporter covering the Fighters immediately offered some naming ideas, and was asked, "What do you think would be good?"
+This could be the first step towards creating a "magic pitch."
+(Hiroshi Kato)